-In this solution, you learn how to use the Google Maps API to add location-based context to telemetry data.
+In this solution, you learn how to use the Google Maps Platform to add location-based context to telemetry data.
 This solution describes the architectural design and considerations implemented in a sample application.
 The sample application collects street traffic data captured from freeways around San Diego, California, in the United States, and then shows traffic density heat maps superimposed on a Google map.

 To run and understand the sample code, see the tutorial.

 Telemetry is the process of automatically collecting periodic measurements from remote devices.
 For example, if you’re building a fitness-tracking or ride- sharing app, you probably collect geolocation and other sensor data from a large number of moving objects, such as people or vehicles.

 Telemetry and telematics data is usually sent as a periodic report of GPS position plus some additional sensor data, such as velocity and time.
 The combined, reported data is provided in a format called a sentence.
 The sentence usually conforms to a standard, such as one of the many NMEA formats.

 For vehicles, the sensor data could include accelerometer data, from which speed, heading, and maneuvers such as cornering and braking can be derived.
 The data can also include vehicle-dashboard information, if an onboard device supports it.
 Here’s an example of a sentence for a single data-point from a moving vehicle:

 Timestamp Latitude Longitude Speed Bearing 97197600000 51.2345678 -0.1234556 34 261

 Daily and seasonal variation can affect the rate at which this information comes in, which can make it hard to know how much capacity to plan for.
 Google Cloud Platform can help to get you up and running, no matter what scale you think you might need in the future.

 Deriving meaning from the data

 Knowing specifics about a location can add useful context.
 For example, knowing the speed of a car is useful, but the risk associated with a particular speed changes depending on whether the car is on a residential road or a highway.